2Steaks/Apocalypse/README.md

 ## Goals
 * At the moment each _demand_ module is split off into it's own bundle, I'm thinking it would probably be better to chunk these modules until they reach a certain filesize
+* I have left styling out of this project (for now) but I could do with some suggestions with regards to automating above and below fold css compilation.
+Like styles compiled from _priority_ might be used as critical render blocking css but then everything from _common_ and _demand_ gets concatinated and asynchronously loaded in later.

 ## installation
 ``` bash